Updated: July 5, 2023

 If you are looking for more day trip options from Barcelona, make sure you check out this post!
 There are twelve places you can visit even if just for a day.
 I promise it won’t disappoint.

-Make sure you’re following me on Instagram and TikTok for more up to date content on where I’m at and where I’m going next.
+Make sure you’re following me on Instagram, TikTok, and YouTube for more up to date content on where I’m at and where I’m going next.
 If you haven’t already, make sure you join my email list so you know about any new posts before anyone else.
 Until then…

 Viaja more y live más,